 Or those trips, we always used disposables.
 Unless you have access to a washing machine while you travel, cloth may not be an option since they need to be washed every 2-3 days.

 Another thing to consider is that many childcare centers won’t use cloth diapers.
 While you can always try to change their mind, there is no guarantee they will agree.

 Cloth diapers are easy to use for day trips as long as you have a wet bag with you to store dirty diapers in until you get home.
 However, they are not the best option for long trips without access to a washing machine.

 Even if there is a communal washing machine, do you want to spend $20 in quarters trying to wash your cloth diapers while on vacation?

 Cloth diaper’s pros and cons include the fact they are not the greatest for travel nor use in childcare.
 If you plan to use cloth diapers, you may have better luck using them at home or family childcare rather than a large commercial one.

 Even if you use cloth diapers regularly, you might want to consider using disposables on vacation.
 Likewise, you may need to opt to use cloth at home and disposables at childcare.
 I had to do this, and I was still glad I got to use cloth most of the time.

-Cloth diapers may also require liners, covers, and diaper pins.
+Cloth diapers may also require other cloth diaper accessories like liners, covers, and diaper pins.

 Both styles of diapers have added costs included.
 Do your research as to which will cost you less overall and be less of a nuisance to keep in stock.